apitoolkit/apitoolkit-express/README.md

 where app is your express js instance.

-Your final could might look something like this:
+Your final could might look something like this especially on typescript:

 ```js
 import APIToolkit from "apitoolkit-express";